-- Brand restrictions: Until recently, selling in the Clothing category on Amazon was restricted for new sellers.
+- Brand restrictions: A couple of years ago, selling in the Clothing category on Amazon was restricted for new sellers.
 Now, any seller can sell in this category without approval, making it much easier for a small clothing retailer to launch their brand on Amazon.
 However, Amazon sellers using an arbitrage (reselling) or wholesale method of selling would still require approval to sell another brand’s products (ie. selling Adidas shirts).

-*Data from Jungle Scout’s Q4 2020 Consumer Trends Report.
+*Data from Jungle Scout’s Q1 2023 Consumer Trends Report.

 The sellers: About Amazon’s third-party clothing sellers in 2021